Chitra2409/Order-Delivery-Tracking/README.md

 ## Getting Started

+This is an order delivery tracking application that simplifies the process of tracking shipments from various delivery partners and comparing prices for pickup orders.
+This README provides a detailed overview of the project, installation instructions, and usage guidelines.

+## Features

+- **Unified Tracking Dashboard**: Track orders from multiple delivery partners in one place, eliminating the need to visit multiple websites or apps.

+- **Order History**: Keep a comprehensive archive of all your past orders, making it easy to review past deliveries.

+Before you begin, ensure you have met the following requirements:

+- **Node.js**: Install Node.js on your system.
+You can download it from [nodejs.org](https://nodejs.org/).

+- **Git**: You'll need Git for version control.
+Download it from [git-scm.com](https://git-scm.com/).

+### Installation

 This project is based on nodejs help to track the courier servies provider in India.

 You can use this project to build your courier tracking app as it return the response in json format.